Effective Date: January 11, 2019

 This aggregated information and public information relates to electricity usage of groups of customers or broad categories of customers (e.g. industrial business, residential, etc.).
 The information is collected from a sufficiently large group of customers so as to make it highly improbable that the third party receiving such information could deduce the identities and/or electricity usage of individual customers.

-DLC automatically collects certain information from visitors to the DLC website, including browser information, domain names, the date and time a visitor accesses the site, and information viewed while visiting the website.
-This information is used for statistical purposes, to measure the use of the site, to improve its content and DLC’s customer service, and to diagnose and correct technical problems.
-Some DLC website pages may use "cookies."
+DLC automatically collects certain information from visitors to the DLC website and users of the DLC mobile application, including browser information, domain names, the date and time a visitor accesses the website or mobile application, information viewed while visiting the website or mobile application, carrier providers, a unique device identifier (a string of alphanumeric characters (similar to a serial number) used to uniquely identify and distinguish each mobile phone or other wireless communications device.), geo-location information (if allowed by the user), the types of mobile devices accessing the mobile application, and the types of operating systems accessing the mobile applications.
+This information is used for statistical purposes, to measure the use of the website or mobile application, to improve its content and DLC’s customer service, and to diagnose and correct technical problems.
+Some DLC website pages may use “cookies.”
 A cookie is a piece of data stored on a visitor’s computer that helps DLC improve access to the site and make it more user friendly and customize information.
 If desired, visitors should follow their browser’s instructions to delete and/or block cookies.

-DLC also may administer online surveys from the DLC site to gather information about its customers and their use of energy or related products and services, or to obtain customer views on other matters to help DLC provide better customer service.
+DLC also may administer surveys from the DLC website or mobile application to gather information about its customers and their use of energy or related products and services, or to obtain customer views on other matters to help DLC provide better customer service.
 Participation in these surveys is voluntary.

-The DLC site may contain links to other sites that may be of interest or benefit to its customers and others.
-DLC is not responsible for the content or privacy practices of these other sites.
+The DLC website and mobile application may contain links to other websites or mobile applications that may be of interest or benefit to its customers and others.
+DLC is not responsible for the content or privacy practices of these other websites or mobile applications.

 Changes and Information